Emergency Medicine and Global Health

 Global Health Resident Opportunities

 - A four week International Trauma Rotation at Stellenbosch University in Cape Town South Africa.
-This opportunity will afford residents the opportunity to work in one of the world’s busiest trauma centers, while partnering with a fellow South
+This opportunity affords residents the opportunity to work in one of the world’s busiest trauma centers, while partnering with a fellow South

 African emergency medicine resident (registrar) in a collaborative EM focused education or research project.